zach-chairez/New-Site/content/post/final-project-epl-forecasting/index.md

            'Sheffield United', 'Leeds'], dtype=object)

 The array above displays all 37 unique teams that have every played in the EPL since 2010.
 The number of teams in the EPL at any given time is 20.
 At the end of every season, the bottom three teams are booted out of the league and drop to the second division, where the top three teams of the second division take their place in the following season.
-This system allows for a more competitive and open style of advancement, unlike that of the American sports leagues where being at the bottom of a table does not affect your oppportunities for next seasons placements.
+This system allows for a more competitive and open style of advancement, unlike that of the American sports leagues where being at the bottom of a table does not affect your opportunities for next seasons placements.

 ##  <u> Part 1:  Ignorant yet Simple Approach </u>